Life In Leeds

 The student suburbs of Headingley and Hyde Park are home to pubs and bars so good you don’t always have to drag yourselves into town.

-Headingley centre offers a mix of student-centric pubs like Headingley Taps, Original Oak and Skyrack, against more contemporary bars like The Arc, Trio and The Box, all offering great drinks deals.
+Headingley centre offers a mix of student-centric pubs like Headingley Taps, Original Oak and Skyrack, against more contemporary bars like The Box, all offering great drinks deals.

 Hyde Park is Headingley’s more bohemian sister, with New York-inspired dive bars like Hyde Park Book Club and The East Village sitting alongside popular cafés like LS6 and Oranaise to make it a more interesting and eclectic night out experience.